We are always looking for exceptional professionals dedicated to advancing the science and practice of ecosystem restoration.

-Darlene specializes in aquatic ecosystem restoration projects and she has successfully led complex, multiple-objective projects from the feasibility through design phases.
-She has worked throughout estuarine, riverine, and wetland ecosystems, analyzing limiting factors, designing and conducting habitat assessment and valuation models, and developing biological design criteria to maximize project benefits and ecological uplift.
-She has built a strong reputation with her clients for her thorough knowledge of regulatory requirements and effectiveness at communicating with resource agencies, local jurisdictions, landowners, stakeholders, and the public to garner project support.
-Darlene’s regulatory permitting skills include environmental documentation for USACE Section 408, ESA, CWA, and NEPA.
+Darlene is a senior member of our team, bringing a broad range of industry experience leading complex, multiple-objective projects from feasibility through design.
+She has worked in estuarine, riverine, and wetland ecosystems, analyzing limiting factors, designing and conducting habitat assessment and valuation models, and developing biological design criteria to maximize ecological uplift.
+She has built a strong reputation with her clients for her thorough knowledge of regulatory requirements and effectiveness at communicating with resource agencies.
+Darlene’s permitting experience includes environmental documentation for USACE Section 408, ESA, CWA, and NEPA.

 Over the past 20 years, Curtis has practiced water resources engineering in watersheds across the country, with a focus on surface water systems in Washington, Oregon, and California.
 He has guided these projects from start to finish: from technical engineering analyses and planning, to design and permitting, and construction phases.

 Curtis’ experience involves preparation of detailed designs, technical specifications, cost estimates, and construction plans and schedules.
 He has also conducted hydrologic, hydraulic, geomorphic, and sediment transport and water quality analyses to support restoration projects.
 Recently, he completed final designs and provided engineering support during construction of several large tidal wetland and floodplain habitat restoration projects along streams, rivers, and estuaries in the Pacific Northwest.